 The Pacific Islanders touring side was given the go-ahead by the International Rugby Board.
 The concept, based on the British and Irish Lions composite side, was put forward Pacific Islanders Rugby Alliance and approved at the second time of asking with the support of the Tri-Nations sides.
 The Pacific Islanders eventually played their first Test against Australia in July 2004 before touring the northern hemisphere in 2006 and 2008, registering their first win with a 25-17 victory over Italy in Reggio Emilia.

 Pierre Albaladejo dropped two goals for France to steer them to a 26-0 victory over Italy in a Sunday match in Treviso.
 Louis Casaux crossed the whitewash twice for the French, while the comfortable victory was rounded off by tries from No.8 Sylvain Meyer and winger Henri Rancoule.

 The full Welsh XV lost 26-10 against a Barbarian side that fielded five threequarters and only seven forwards.
 This was not uncommon at the time and the seven-man scrum was not outlawed until 1932.

 France, in their first official Test against Germany, won 30-5 in front of 20,000 spectators at Stade Colombes in a match that refereed by England's Bill Jackson.

-Also on this day, Twickenham staged its first-ever schoolboys match.
-The Welsh Under-15s defeated their English counterparts 6-5 in front of 15,000 spectators as part of the England Schools Union's jubilee celebrations.
+Twickenham staged its first-ever schoolboys match as the Welsh Under-15s defeated their English counterparts 6-5 in front of 15,000 spectators.
+The game was part of the England Schools Union's jubilee celebrations.